Safe Working Practices for Laboratory Work

 - Laboratory doors shall be kept closed.
 Laboratories are designed to contain a fire thereby giving the occupants of the building time to escape.
 Open doors defeat this design and allow the rapid spread of flames and smoke in the building.
 Open doors also disturb the ventilation balance throughout the building allowing possible buildup of airborne toxins in other areas.

 - All human body fluids, tissue and contaminated articles will be handled as potential sources of HIV, HBV and HCV infection.
-Specific procedures are referenced in Part 3, Chapter 1 of the UNTHSC Safety Manual.

 - Mechanical pipetting devices shall be used.
 Never pipette by mouth.